padeir0/gna/README.md

 To better understand how it all works, go through the examples.

 ## Examples
-The (m:n) numbers means number of listeners per number of instances (to signal complexity).
 All examples also contain their respective clients.

-- [echo](./examples/echo): Echoes all incoming data to all players, very simple but not very useful (1:1)
+- [echo](./examples/echo): Echoes all incoming data to all players, very simple but not very useful
-- [oneChatRoom](./examples/oneChatRoom): The simplest useful app possible, a single CLI chat room (1:1)
+- [oneChatRoom](./examples/oneChatRoom): The simplest useful app possible, a single CLI chat room
-- [manyChatRooms](./examples/manyChatRooms): A build up on the above, with many rooms which clients can choose and a few server commands (1:n)
+- [manyChatRooms](./examples/manyChatRooms): A build up on the above, with many rooms which clients can choose and a few server commands
 - [blobs](./examples/blobs): A simple 2D grid with blobs, the very basics of a 2D game server, with Ebiten Client.
-(1:1)